 What is Sham Contracting?

-When a company says that the people that work for them are independent contractors, but the company treats them like employees, it is called “sham contracting” in the Fair Work Act 2009 (Cth), and is illegal
+When a company says that the people that work for them are independent contractors, but the company actually treats them like employees, it is called “sham contracting” in the Fair Work Act 2009 (Cth), and is illegal.

-If Global Interactive asked you to sign an Independent Contractor Agreement (ICA), that doesn’t mean that you really were an independent contractor.
+If Credico asked you to sign an Independent Contractor Agreement (ICA), that doesn’t mean that you really were an independent contractor.
 You may have been an employee if one or more of the following applied to you:

-- Global Interactive controlled your work life, including providing you with very specific directions about when and how to do your wor
+- Credico controlled your work life, including providing you with very specific directions about when and how to do your work

 - you had set or standard work hours

 - once you signed up, you expected that this was your ongoing “job” and there were discussions about your “career progression”

 - you did not own any part of the Credico business and did not bear financial risk